Seven Natural Fly Repellents You Can Make at Home

-If you’re someone who says: “it’s fine”, you’re wrong.
-If you leave those dishes in the sink, the trash overflowing, or if you don’t take care of your pets’ waste in a timely manner, it will be very tough to get rid of them.
+So, if you’re someone who thinks: “it’s fine,” then you’re wrong.
+This is because if you leave dirty dishes in the sink, have overflowing trash, and you don’t clean your pets’ waste in a timely manner, it’ll be very hard to get rid of them.

-It doesn’t matter how you’re feeding them; if you don’t keep your home clean, these natural fly repellents won’t do anything.
+Thus, it doesn’t matter how you’re feeding them; if you don’t keep your home clean, these natural fly repellents won’t work.

 Natural fly repellents